 Grouse Mountain Experience

 Once you take the gondola ride up the mountain, there are several activities and attractions you can do!
 The Skyride Mountain Pass includes a lumberjack show, ranger and owl talks, chairlift ride to the peak, as well as viewing the resident Grizzly bears, just to name a few.
-Also, the view from the peak is amazing!
-You can view Vancouver from afar as well as the surrounding tree-covered hills.
+Also, I found the view from the peak to be amazing!
+From up here, we saw Vancouver from afar as well as the surrounding tree-covered hills.
 If you decide to purchase activities at extra cost, you can enjoy ziplining, a mountain ropes adventure, and even paragliding.
 Check out the plethora of activities you can do at Grouse Mountain here.

 Day 3: Stanley Park and Vancouver Attractions